It’s A Playful World At The Zoo

 Crocodilians are meat eaters and will eat whatever they can catch in or near the water.
 Some favorite dinner delights are fish, birds, monkeys, turtles, frogs, pigs, and even deer and buffalo.
 It all depends on the size of the Crock.
 If they can catch and kill it, it is lunch!

 Majestic Great Blue Heron

 This beautiful bird stands about 4 feet tall and has a wingspan of about 6 feet.
 His long sharp bill is something to avoid at all costs.
-With it he feeds on fish who just happen to meander into the shallow water where he stands quietly like he has all the time in the world.
-He doesn’t mind a meal of frogs or even a small gopher or other land animal that gets in the way of his powerful bill.
+With it, he feeds on fish who just happen to meander into the shallow water where he stands quietly like he has all the time in the world.
+He doesn’t mind a meal of frogs or even a small gopher or other land animals that get in the way of his powerful bill.
 He catches his prey and then swallows it whole.